Why Chlorine In Swimming Pools Can Increase Acne

 Next: the 6 vitamins and minerals which can massively reduce acne

 It doesn’t end there.
 Apparently, chlorine can penetrate the proteins in your hair shafts and change their colour.
 Many blonde people have been shocked to observe their hair turning green after a day in the pool.
-Chlorine can even react with topical acne remedies to produce burning and inflammation.
-That’s why professional swimmers often apply specialised barrier lotions.

 Can chlorine cause acne from the inside-out?

+The human body is obviously more resilient than microscopic bacteria, but it’s still vulnerable.
 For instance, too much chlorinated swimming is strongly linked to stillbirths and even spontaneous abortion in pregnant women, and congenital malformations in the foetus.
 A 2007 study found a 35% greater risk of bladder cancer in people drinking chlorinated tap water, while those who regularly swam in chlorinated pools had a 57% greater risk.
+Increasing cancer is ominous for acne, as it hints at depleted antioxidants and increased free radicals.

 One University of Pittsburgh study found that skin absorption accounted for 64 percent of waterborne toxin intake, including chlorine.
 Supposedly, you absorb as much chlorine from a ten minute shower as drinking 8 glasses of chlorinated water!